Han Xiangzi: Legends

+Han is often said to carry "a basket of flowers and a jade flute".

 Han Xiangzi’s Prophecy

 This story was recorded in both Xiyouji (Journey to the West) and Han Xianzi Quanzhuan.

 It was said that after achieving his immortality Han Xiangzi went to his uncle’s birthday.
 Han Yu once again tried to convince his nephew to abandon his pursuit of Taoism.
 In response, Xiangzi said that their paths were different.
 Before leaving, Xiangzi put some earth in a flower-pot and forthwith there came forth a bouquet of perfect peonies.
 On the petals of these flowers, written in gold, were two verses:

-“Clouds shroud Qin Peak, where is my abode?